TLiu2014/Valybe/README.md

 1. Fix two deprecated methods.
 2. Add English version for GUI.
 3. Change source code encoding from GBK to UTF-8.
+4. Set the target SDK version as 19 (Android 4.4.2) and set the minimum SDK version as 16 (Android 4.1.2)
-4. Translate comments into English.
+5. Translate comments into English.

 ##License##